 We discovered this cosy pizzeria/restaurant, not too far from Piazza Fiume and Villa Borghesse, when staying at Magica Luna Hotel.
 It's a hidden gem!

-We tried here pizzas with a perfect crispy crust and soft interior.
+We tried here Neapolitan pizzas with a perfect crispy crust and soft interior.
 They are huge, more than enough for full lunch or dinner.
 They serve also various pastas, risottos, salads, hand-cut hams (served with warm homemade bread), desserts like tiramisù.

 The prices are reasonable, and the staff is extremely attentive and easy to communicate with.
 We'll be back here for sure!
 A restaurant not to be missed if you like real Italian cuisine 🇮🇹.